AustralianLie Detection Labs

 Booking and cancellation terms and conditions.
 We conduct Testing anywhere in Australia.

 A booking fee of $190.00 is required to be paid, this secures a time slot.
-This fee is NOT refunded if the booking is cancelled without giving 24 hours notice.
-If you cancel on the day of the test then you will lose the booking fee.
+This fee is NOT refunded if the booking is cancelled .
+If you cancel then you will lose the booking fee , You can move the booking once but we do not refund deposits.
 This is due to the large amount of cancellations we get just prior to the booking time.
-All cancellations must be done by phone all bookings are made with this understanding, payment of deposit means you are agreeing to these terms.
+All cancellations must be done by phone or text message, all bookings are made with this understanding, payment of deposit means you are agreeing to these terms.

-Banking Details are ANZ Bank BSB 014506 Account 591392025 the account name is Paul Woolley.
-Credit Card payments attract a 3% bank fee.
+Banking Details are ING Bank BSB 923100 Account 65671735 the account name is Paul Woolley.
+Credit Card payments attract a 2.9% bank fee.

 Can you beat a properly conducted lie detector test?